Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

-represented by the cycle ${\underline\omega}(g)$ constructed in \eqref{may1740}. \end{ddd} It is easy to see that the characteristic cocycle is well-defined (independent of the choices of the representatives of the germs $g_{m}$) and an additive natural transformation
+represented by the cycle ${\underline\omega}(g)$ constructed in \eqref{may1740}. \end{ddd} It is easy to see that the characteristic cocycle is well-defined, i.e.~independent of the choices of the representatives of the germs $g_{m}$, and gives rise to a characteristic cocycle